AAIP draw results 2026

 AAIP draw results 2026 record each round in which Alberta invites Worker Expression of Interest candidates to apply for a provincial nomination.
 Each entry lists the pathway, the invitations issued and the minimum EOI cut-off.
 Alberta invites by pathway, so the Opportunity Stream, Rural Renewal, Health Care, Accelerated Tech and other Express Entry pathways each draw from their own pool.
 There is no fixed pass mark or draw calendar; cut-off scores are set fresh each round and change over time.
 This page is updated after each official draw.

-- The latest AAIP draw was Dedicated Health Care on May 13, 2026: 61 invitations at a minimum EOI of 57.
+- The latest AAIP draw was on June 2, 2026 (Express Entry Priority Sectors): 49 invitations at a minimum EOI of 53.

 - Alberta invites by pathway, Opportunity Stream, Rural Renewal, Health Care, Accelerated Tech and other Express Entry pathways each draw from their own pool.